Subscription Modal Banner

 What Causes Flooding in Flood-Prone Areas in the Philippines?

 If you plan to drive even when it’s raining, apps like Google Maps and Waze can help you navigate past flooded roads.
-However, traffic may also be worse during these times.
-Always be armed with information on seasons like these.
+PAGASA’s General Flood Advisory[4] can also help you keep track of flood-prone areas in the Philippines.

-PAGASA’s General Flood Advisory[8] can help you keep track of flood-prone areas in the Philippines.
 Make sure to stay updated on the weather forecast in your area.
 Tune in to your favorite news outlet to get the latest weather update or set up a Google News alert.

-How Can You be Prepared for a Flood?
+How Can You Prepare for a Flood?

-One, make sure that your vehicle has car insurance coverage.
+Make sure that your vehicle has car insurance coverage.
 If not, shop for providers of the best car insurance in the Philippines.
 This will secure you financially in case your car gets damaged by floods.
-Also, before leaving home or work, check your car from top to bottom, inside and out.
-Remember BLOWBAGETS?
-Yes, that’s important.

 Aside from securing your vehicle, consider the following as well: